-Covid-19: PM busy with Bengal polls when contacted for oxygen, remdesivir, claims Maharashtra CMO
+Modi too busy with Bengal polls to discuss Covid-19 with Maharashtra CM, Thackeray’s office claims

 The developments came a day after Chief Minister Uddhav Thackeray held a review meeting on the Covid-19 situation in Mumbai.
 Thackeray had asked officials to ensure that the state’s residents received their Covid-19 test reports quickly, reported PTI.
 He had also reviewed the medical oxygen supply chain along with bed and medicine management.

-Meanwhile, Maharashtra Cabinet Minister Nawab Malik alleged that the Centre has asked 16 export companies not to supply remdesivir to the state.
+Meanwhile, Maharashtra Cabinet minister Nawab Malik alleged that the Centre has asked 16 export companies not to supply remdesivir to the state.
 “These companies were warned, if they did, their licence will be cancelled,” he tweeted.
 “This is a dangerous precedent and under these circumstances, [the] Maharashtra government will have no choice but to seize the stock of Remdesivir from these exporters and supply it to the needy.”

 Also read: